paulross/PythonExtensionPatterns/doc/sphinx/source/containers_and_refcounts.rst

 Abandoned References
 ---------------------------

-This is usually when a container has a reference to an object but is required to replace it with another object.
+This is when a container has a reference to an object but is required to replace it with another object.
 In this case the container *does not* decrement the reference count of the original object before replacing it with the other object.
 This *will* lead to a memory leak *unless* the replacement object is the same as the existing object.